Why can't I use an IAM role for the service account in my Amazon EKS pod?

 0

 I try to use an AWS Identity and Access Management (IAM) role for a service account.
-But my Amazon Elastic Kubernetes Service (Amazon EKS) pod fails to assume the assigned IAM role.
-I receive an authorization error.
+My Amazon Elastic Kubernetes Service (Amazon EKS) pod fails to assume the assigned IAM role with an authorization error.
 Or, my pod tries to use the default IAM role assigned to the Amazon EKS node instead of the IAM role assigned to my pod.

 Resolution